Non-GMO Soybean / Euro*

 Soy doesn’t just benefit the farmer’s wallet—it also benefits the soil.
 By fixing nitrogen in the soil, it leaves behind residual nitrogen that enriches the land for subsequent crops.
 Additionally, soy disrupts weed cycles, lowers the risk of mycotoxin contamination in cereals, and helps reduce pressure from certain pests and diseases, making it an excellent addition to a crop rotation plan.

-• Contributing to sustainable agriculture
+• Contributing to regenerative agriculture

 As a legume, soy regenerates soils and contributes to carbon storage through increased organic matter, supporting regenerative agriculture practices.